wix-incubator/wix-code-docs/getting-started/give-and-get-repeaters.md

 If the visitor's location was retrieved and we have the giveaway's location, we calculate the distance using the imported `getDistance()` function, populate the calculated distance into the distance text element, and expand the text element.

 Now let's take a look at how the items in the repeater change to reflect the current search term and category selection.
-Although the approach here uses code, it differs from what we saw in the previous section.
+Although the approach here uses code, it differs from what we saw previously.
 It does not directly set the repeater's data using the Repeater API.
 Instead, here the Dataset API is used.

 The code for changing the items shown in the dataset is found in the `filterGiveaways()` function.
 The function gets called when the page loads and every time the **Search** button is clicked.